Key Points

 An online store wanted to improve sales.
 They developed a social media campaign that they felt would greatly improve traffic to their site.
 The good news is that it worked.
 The bad news is that, because of the increased volume, the site kept crashing.
 Customers were very unhappy because of the delay in accessing the site and the delay in processing their orders and checking out.

 The company consulted its Lean Six Sigma Black Belt, Anne, to see if she could help solve the problem.
 The first thing that she did was complete a simple calculation using Little’s Law.
 She found that the average number of people in the queue during prime time averaged around 350.
-The system was able to fully process an order, including searching for the desired products, populating a cart, and checking out and paying at a rate of approximately 80 people every seven minutes, or about 11 people per minute.

-Anne then did the calculation of Little’s Law, or PLT, and computed that an average time of waiting to complete a transaction was about half an hour.
+Anne then did the calculation of Little’s Law, or PLT, and computed that the average time of waiting to complete a transaction was about half an hour.
 Of course, customers were not happy with that long of a wait.
 But, the company did not want to reduce customer demand.

-Working backwards, Anne calculated that the Exit Rate needed to be ER=WIP/PLT or ER=350 people/6 minutes per person or 58 people per minute.
+Working backward, Anne calculated that the Exit Rate needed to be ER=WIP/PLT or ER=350 people/6 minutes per person or 58 people per minute.
 That was the needed process velocity to satisfy the customer.
 After some changes in the process coupled with some changes in technology, they were able to achieve this level of service.

 While calculating Little’s Law and PLT is simple, there are still some things to keep in mind.

-1. First try to reduce the WIP
+1. First Try to Reduce the WIP

 By utilizing better inventory and WIP controls, you can reduce the WIP quickly and inexpensively.
 There is a calculation called WIP Cap that helps you determine the optimal amount of WIP to maintain in your process.
 The formula for WIP Cap is related to that of PLT.